como-ph/oxcgrt/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# oxcgrt: An R Interface to the Oxford COVID-19 Government Response Tracker API
+# oxcgrt: An Interface to the Oxford COVID-19 Government Response Tracker API

 <!-- badges: start -->